OpenMined/KotlinSyft/README.md

 - :bust_in_silhouette: Allows all data to stay on the user's device
 - :back: Support for delegation to background task scheduler
 - :key: Support for **JWT authentication** to protect models from Sybil attacks
-- :+1: Host of **inbuilt best practices** to prevent apps from over using device resources.
+- :+1: A set of **inbuilt best practices** to prevent apps from over using device resources.
     - :electric_plug: **Charge detection** to allow background training only when device is connected to charger
     - :zzz: **Sleep and wake detection** so that the app does not occupy resource when user starts using the device
     - :money_with_wings: **Wifi and metered network detection** to ensure the model updates do not use all the available data quota